yennanliu/JavaHelloWorld/dev_projects/multithreading/README.md

 ## Note

+- Synchronized

+	- Every instance in java can lock with "Synchronized"
+	- 3 types
+		- synchronized "method" : lock current instance
+		- synchronized "static method" : lock current class instance
+		- synchronized "code block" : lock instances inside code block

+- Lock

 	- Lock CAN'T be unlocked automatically when exception -> need to unlock explicitly (usually via "finally")
 	- Lock can "interrupt" thread; synchronize can't do so (thread in synchronize will keep waiting)
 	- Lock Can know if lock is received, synchronize can't do so
 	- Lock has better performance than synchronize when heavy resource competition

 Collection for `thready safety`

 	- List:
 		- Vector
 		- Collections.synchronizedList(new ArrayList<>())
 		- CopyOnWriteArrayList

 	- Set:
 		- CopyOnWriteArraySet

 	- Map:
 		- ConcurrentHashMap

 ## Ref